djw8605/djw8605.github.com/_posts/2022-01-22-improving-geoip.markdown

 author: "Derek Weitzel"
 ---

 Optimizing data transfers requires tuning many parameters.
 High latency between the client and a server can decrease data transfer throughput.
 The Open Science Data Federation (OSDF) attempts to optimize the latency between a client and cache by using GeoIP to locate the nearest cache to the client.
 But, using GeoIP alone has many flaws.
-In this post, we utilize [Cloudflare Workers](https://workers.cloudflare.com/) to provide GeoIP information.
+In this post, we utilize [Cloudflare Workers](https://workers.cloudflare.com/) to provide GeoIP information during cache selection.
 During the evaluation, we found that location accuracy grew from **86%** accurate with the original GeoIP service to **95%** accurate with Cloudflare Workers.

 {% include figure image_path="/images/posts/CloudflareWorkers/CacheMap.png"
 alt="Map of U.S. OSDF" caption="Map of OSDF locations"